Film-O-Sync

 Digital Sound for 16mm Film

-Film-O-Sync synchronizes digital sound to 16mm film projection.
+Film-O-Sync synchronizes digital audio files to 16mm film projection.

 When I studied film in college we were required to finish on film.
 For critiques, we used an old Siemens double-system projector.
 On a double-system projector you thread your film on one side and your mag soundtrack on the other.
 The sides are geared together to ensure sync sound throughout the film.
 This assumes you have cut everything on a Steenbeck and mixed your audio onto a single strip of mag.